2025 Agenda

 PANEL DISCUSSION

-• Public-private partnerships in regeneration projects
+• Public-private approaches to large-scale regeneration

 Founder, Carrig Conservation